HongfeiJu/Connection-detector-of-3D-objects/Readme.md

 Connection detector of 3D shape
 ======
 **Connection detector of 3D shape** is a tool for detecting the connected triangle groups in STL file.
-For any two triangles, if the distance between them (based on centroid) is less than a critical value, they will put into the same connected group.
+For any two triangles, if the distance between them (based on centroid) is less than a critical value, they are thought of as being connected and will put into the same connected group.
 The program can read the data from a STL file and detect the connnected groups.
 The data of each connected group can be write into a new STL file.
 This software is developed based on the requirements of [Dr. Kathy Lu]() at Virginia Tech.

 #### Screenshot
 ![Screenshot software](https://github.com/HongfeiJu/Connection-detector-of-3D-objects/blob/master/screenshot/user_interface.PNG "user interface")